Ensembles

 Brass Ensemble

-The Brass Ensemble is directed by Benjy Springs, director of bands, and consists of all brass majors.
-It performs Renaissance, Baroque, and 20th-century literature on campus and at area churches.
+The Brass Ensemble is directed by Dr. Jon Brotherton, and includes trumpet, french horn, trombone, baritone, euphonium, and tuba.
+This ensemble performs Renaissance, Baroque, and 20th-century literature on campus and at area churches.

 Amazing Grace — arr.
 Jon Brotherton